MicrosoftDocs/VBA-Docs/api/PowerPoint.ColorScheme.md

 ActivePresentation.SlideMaster.ColorScheme = newStandardScheme
 ```

 Use the [Colors](PowerPoint.ColorScheme.Colors.md)method to return an  **RGBColor** object that represents the color of a single slide-element type.
-You can set an **RGBColor** object to another **RGBColor** object, or you can use the[RGB](PowerPoint.ColorFormat.RGB.md)property to set or return the explicit red-green-blue (RGB) value for an  **RGBColor** object.
+You can set an **RGBColor** object to another **RGBColor** object, or you can use the [RGB](PowerPoint.ColorFormat.RGB.md)property to set or return the explicit red-green-blue (RGB) value for an  **RGBColor** object.
 The following example sets the background color in color scheme one to red and sets the title color to the title color that's defined for color scheme two.